-5.14.8 Implementation note: Effects of imposition
+5.14.9 Implementation note: Effects of imposition

-Consumers are advised to take into account the possibility that imposition (see Chapter 6: of this specification) will require the Occurrence to be imaged in more than one orientation.
+Consumers are advised to take into account the possibility that imposition will require the Occurrence to be imaged in more than one orientation.

-5.15 The <OCCURRENCE_REF> Element
+5.15 The <OCCURRENCE\REF> Element

-The OCCURRENCE_REF element creates a reference to an Occurrence of a Reusable Object.
-The Reusable Object and Occurrence to which the OCCURRENCE_REF refers must have been defined earlier in the dataset or globally via a named environment.
+The OCCURRENCE\REF element creates a reference to an Occurrence of a Reusable Object.
+The Reusable Object and Occurrence to which the OCCURRENCE\REF refers must have been defined earlier in the dataset or globally via a named environment.